-© Copyright 2019 HP Development Company, L.P.
+© Copyright 2019 HP Development Company,

 AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation in the U.S. and other countries.
+Intel, Celeron, and Pentium are trademarks of Intel Corporation in the U.S. and other countries.
+The microSD Logo is a trademark of SD-3C LLC.
 Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.